-Entities associated with a document can also be previously-submitted search queries for which search results that identify the document have been returned more than a certain number of times.
+Entities associated with a document can also be before submitted search queries.
+Search results identifying the document may get returned more than a certain number of times.

 Inverse Document Frequency (IDF) Score

-Part of the process described in this refining search queries patent involves filtering entities as possible query refinements that the search engine might list, to get just a small number of refinements.
+Part of the process described in this refining search queries patent involves filtering entities as possible query refinements that the search engine might list to get a few refinements.

-An entity might have an IDF score, which is based upon counting the number of documents being searched “which contain (or are indexed by) the term in question.
-The intuition was that a query term that occurs in many documents is not a good discriminator, and should be given less weight than one which occurs in few documents.”
-See: Understanding Inverse Document Frequency: On theoretical arguments for IDF (pdf).
+An entity might have an IDF score based upon counting the number of documents getting searched “containing (or get indexed by) the term in question.
+The intuition was that a query term that occurs in many documents is not a good discriminator, and should get less weight than one which occurs in few documents.”
+See Understanding Inverse Document Frequency: On theoretical arguments for IDF (pdf).

-The score for the entity may be based on a sum of the IDFs of each word in an entity.
-The score of the entity “Mona Lisa” might be calculated by taking the sum of the IDF of “Mona” and the IDF of “Lisa”.
+The score for the entity may get based on a sum of the IDFs of each word in an entity.
+The score of the entity “Mona Lisa” might get calculated by taking the sum of the IDF of “Mona” and the IDF of “Lisa.”
 (The British Rock band from the 80s, “The The” might not have the greatest IDF score in the world under that approach.)

 As the IDF score of an entity increases, the likelihood that the entity is important or relevant to a document responsive to the search query also increases.
-Therefore, entities of a document with a higher score are also ranked higher than entities with a lower score.
+Therefore, a document with a higher score is also ranked higher than entities with a lower score.

 If you look through the document, you may see an entity appear more than once.
-A score for an entity can be created from “determining a co-occurrence relationship between the entity and a search query.”
+A score for an entity can get created from “determining a co-occurrence relationship between the entity and a search query.”

-If an entity appears in a document more than once, it’s importance to the document is probably higher, and that score might be used with, or incorporated into the IDF score.
+If an entity appears in a document more than once, its importance to the document is probably higher, and that score might get used with or incorporated into the IDF score.

 Query Click and Dwell Time Score

-The score for an entity could also be increased as the number of times the entity is found in a previously-submitted query increases.
+The score for an entity could also become increased as the number of times the entity gets found in a previously submitted query increases.